SCOPE-ROBMOSYS/ICRA2021-experiments/README.md

    docker-compose build bt-implementation
    ```

-   If YARP  is not installed in the system then run:
+   If YARP  is not installed in the system then run, specifying your ip address:

    ```bash
    mkdir -p ${HOME}/.config/yarp/ ${HOME}/.local/share/yarp/